 Figure 10: GCOMP6 format for expressing large signal response data in the S2D file.

+Only one frequency is permitted per simulation.
+The .s2d file may contain multiple frequency and compression points, but unselected points must be commented out.
+Changing the analysis frequency requires manually changing the data in the .s2p file.
 Detailed information regarding the use of .s2d files and the different gain compression models may be found in the Agilent Technologies Advanced Design System Tutorial, “Using Circuit Simulators.”

 As before, the variable names freqW and Pin are arbitrary but must be called out as variables and referenced in the ADS schematic file.